karpathy/arxiv-sanity-preserver/README.md

 python serve.py --prod --port 80
 ```

 The server will load the new files and begin hosting the site.
 Yes, currently the server has to be restarted, so the site goes down for about 15 seconds.
 There are several ways to make this cleaner in the future.
+Note that on some systems you can't use port 80 without `sudo`.
+Your two options are to use `iptables` to reroute ports, or less recommended: you can use [setcap](http://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l) to elavate the permissions of your `python` interpreter that runs `serve.py`.
+In this case I'd recommend careful permissions and maybe virtualenv, etc.